zapatos24/senator_nlp_vote_prediction/README.md

 ## 03 - Baseline Model

-Drop all rollcalls except last for each bill (to make sure hard fought bills aren't oversampled in dataset) ** check with Christophe on this
+For developing this model, I chose to drop all rollcalls except for the last for each bill (to make sure hard fought bills that had multiple voting rounds weren't oversampled in the dataset) ** check with Christophe on this

-TTS .3
-run non-text data through standard scalar
-SMOTE imbalanced dataset (far more nays than yeas)

-run recursive feature engineering on dataset (assuming logit reg model)

-fit/predict logit model
+I used a Train-Test-Split of 70-30, ran all the non-text data through a standard scalar, and utilized SMOTE to balance out the otherwise imbalanced dataset (in the base dataset there are far more nay votes than yea votes).

+I ran a recursive feature engineering ranking on the dataset, assuming a logistic regression model, and aimed for around 15 features before taking the modified dataset and fitting it to the logistic regression model.
+The prediction results can be found below:

-![Logit Prelim Confusion Matrix](images/logit1_base_confusion_report.png) roc-auc score
+![Logit Prelim Confusion Matrix](images/logit1_base_confusion_report.png)
 ![Logit Prelim ROC Graph](images/logit1_base_roc.png)

-Random Forest
-TTS .3, scale, smote

-fit/predict logit model
+I also wanted to see how a Random Forest algorithm would perform, as it's consistently one of the easiest to implement and represents close to the best we can do without incorporating vectorized text data.
+Using the same Train-Test-Split, scalar, and SMOTE, and using all the available features, instead of just those from the recursive feature engineering done for the logistic regression model, we end up with the following metrics on the prediction set:

-![Random Forest Confusion Matrix](images/rf_base_confusion_report.png) roc-auc score
+![Random Forest Confusion Matrix](images/rf_base_confusion_report.png)
 ![Random Forest ROC Graph](images/rf_base_roc.png)

-improvement, but want to make sure it's apples to apples comparison for two baselines
+There's definite improvement here over the logistic regression model, both in our F1 and our ROC score, but I wanted to make sure it's an apples to apples comparison for the two baseline models.
+I pulled out the feature importance for all the features used in the Random Forest model and plotted them to see if there were any major drop off points.

 ![Random Forest Feature Importance](images/rf_base_feature_import_graph.png)

-iterated through logit using more and more features (in order of rf importance)
+It's a fairly even slope, though there is a noticeable drop around party_R, the 18th feature.

+To be sure, I iterated through an increasing number of features (in order of importance from the above graph), and ran a fit/predict (using all the same methods as before) on a logistic regression, and below you can see the F1 score for every iteration.

 ![Logit Feature Test](images/logit_feature_iteration.png)

-chose 18 features for reasons, re-ran logit with same TTS .3, scale, smote
+I chose to stick with 18 features, as at the 18th feature we hit an F1 score of .792 (rounded), and it was the lowest number of features I could use to achieve that F1 score, which did not meaningfully increase even by the 27th iteration.

+I re-ran the logistic regression with those 18 features, using the same methods as before and here were the results for that new baseline.

-![Logit Base Confusion Matrix](images/logit2_base_confusion_report.png) roc-auc score
+![Logit Base Confusion Matrix](images/logit2_base_confusion_report.png)
 ![Logit Base ROC Graph](images/logit2_base_roc.png)

-No real change, but saved 18 chosen features for use in more advanced model
+Alas, there was no real change from the previous iteration of the logistic regression model, but I pickled the 18 chosen features for use in more advanced XGBoost model.

 ## 04 - XGBoost Model